NickBlakey/MMM-RocketLaunch/README.md

 This module will show all future launches listed on the RocketLaunch API.
 This is for personal use - I do not intend offering it widely: it's way too basic for that.

+It requires an API from www.rocketlaunch.live which can be obtained with a low cost subscription which will support the site.

 I have taken stuff from various publicly available modules and will try to remember which and thank them here.

 MMM-SpaceX
 MMM-JSONTable

 ## Installation
-1. Navigate to your MagicMirror's modules folder, and run the following command: `git clone https://github.com/TBC`
+1. Navigate to your MagicMirror's modules folder, and run the following command: `git clone https://github.com/NickBlakey/MMM-RocketLaunch`
 2. Add the module and a valid configuration to your `config/config.js` file

 ## Using the module